MarcinOrlowski/octoprint-monitor/README.md

 - Graphical representation of your 3D printer states
 - State and progress of on-going printing job
 - Optional "live" Webcam view directly in the widget
-- Can report printer temperatures (bed, hotends, etc).
+- Can report printer temperatures (bed, extruders, etc).
 - Extensively configurable

 ---